All Products

 Differentiating Between DLP & SLA 3D Printers For Dental Offices

-Thanks to advancements in 3D technology, replicas of patients’ mouths can now be printed into practical and highly accurate models.
+Thanks to technology advancements in 3D printers, replicas of patients’ mouths can now be printed into practical and highly accurate models.
 This makes the formulation of dental solutions more convenient for both the dentist and the patient.

 There are two main types of printers available in the market: DLP and SLA printers.
 Both are viewed as technologies that meet very high standards when it comes to precision.
 They both count on the use of light, mostly in the ultraviolet (UV) part of the spectrum for curing a photosensitive viscous resin.